swethavs/EasyPark/README.md

 ### User Docs
-You can refer the user manaul documnet to get build instructions and prerequisites of the project
+You can refer the user manaul documnet to get build instructions, prerequisites  and info on API

 #####Contact Information
 You can email to vswetha@pdx.edu if you have any queries on this project